lanstonchu/Citation-Graph-Python/README.md

 I created a tool for you *homo academicus* to automatically create the said citation graph for any paper.
 This should be helpful for researchers to catch up on the trend of a rapidly changing field.

 First, if you are using Mendeley (or any other Reference Management Software), export your papers as a **.bib** file which should include the arXiv ID and issue year information.
-Then, use Mathematica to run the code.
+Then, use Python to run the code.
 It will take you to the [Astrophysics Data System of Harvard][4] and find out the list of reference for each paper.
-Finally, a citation graph will be drawn with the help of Wolfram Language.
+Finally, a citation graph will be drawn with the help of Python.

 See the below example.
 Here, I’ve selected a list of papers in Mendeley about adversarial examples (published in the past five years), and I want to know how they are related to each other (“citationally”).